Medicine: Graduate Entry (MBBCh)

 - Chronic Disease 1 (includes GP week)

-During Hospital Front Door and Chronic Disease 1, students will attend a dedicated week with a General Practice.
+During Hospital Front Door and Chronic Disease 1, you will attend a dedicated week with a General Practice.

 Year 3 Placements: